nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Change name tag

+**MSS**

+1. User request to change name tag
+2. AddressBook request user to input the name tag user likes to change
+3. User input name tag that he/she likes to change
+4. AddressBook request user's choice of new name tag
+5. User input new name tag
+6. AddressBook request for confirmation
+7. AddressBook update the name tag
+User case ends <br>

+**Extensions**

+3a.
+The given name tag do not exits
+>3a.1 AddressBook request for correct and exiting name tag 3a.2 User input new tag name
+ Steps 3a.1-3a.2 are repeated until data entered are correct Use case resume from Step 4.

+5a.
+The given name is null
+>5a.1 AddressBook request for name tag
+ 5a.2 User input new tag name
+ Steps 5a.1-5a.2 are repeated until data entered are correct Use case resume from Step 6.

+6a.
+User choose OK
+>User case resume from Step 7

+6b.
+User choose Cancel
+>User case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.